 If you already have an existing LMS, that only supports SCORM compatible content, it is essential that you create SCORM compatible content. xAPI is a great tool, as it can record both offline and online interactions and can work alongside many systems.

-Consider all of these areas before creating any courses to ensure you pick the right software for you.
+You should consider all of these areas before creating any courses to ensure you pick the right software for you.
+If you’re looking for more guidance, read Vyond’s blog on finding the right compliance framework.

 We know that the world of EdTech and Elearning is constantly evolving.
 Near-Life™ CREATOR has been designed to fit neatly within the existing learning and technology landscape.
 Our authoring tool allows you to share learning scenarios through your LMS, or any website of your choice.